Repulserator/Data-Science-Journey/Spotify Trend Analysis/README.md

 The most predictive signals of hit potential proved to be a mix of higher energy, danceability, loudness and lower acousticness.
 Positive allure of uptempo, lively songs is heightened within the context of social listening platforms like Spotify and Instagram.
 I also found danceability and energy levels rising progressively over the past decade - which makes perfect sense.

 ## Conclusion
-Time series analysis provides valuable insights into song popularity and how it evolves on Spotify. \
-This can help guide music production, marketing and recommendations.

-## Conclusion
 - Useful insights into song popularity and changing trends
 - Can guide music production and marketing decisions